Spockuto/blog/src/log_coffee/chapter_0.md

                 insert_index += &rule.len();
             }
         }
-        // The current sequence will be used as the generator for next round }
+        // The current sequence will be used as the generator for the next round }
     sequence
 }
 ```
-> Note: The function above can also be written recursively but for larger iterations you would run out of stack depth way before running out of heap memory.
+> Note: The function above can also be written recursively but for larger iterations, you would run out of stack depth way before running out of heap memory.

 For Barnsley Fern, the sequence expands as follows for subsequent iterations